kevinohashi/WPPerformanceTester/readme.txt

 Once activated, it should appear under the **Tools** section of your *wp-admin*.

 == Changelog ==

+= 2.0.1 =

+(April 23, 2024) Minor security update.

+Patched CVE-2023-49844.
+This vulnerability allowed a CSRF which could have let an attacker make an admin to run benchmark unknowingly.

 = 2.0.0 =

 (December 29, 2021) Major update and version change.